Good and Bad

 • ਜਬ ਧਾਰੈ ਕੋਊ ਬੈਰੀ ਮੀਤੁ ॥ ਤਬ ਲਗੁ ਨਿਹਚਲੁ ਨਾਹੀ ਚੀਤੁ ॥: As long as a person considers one an enemy and another a friend, till then his mind does not become stable. (sggs 278).

-However the Creator’s Hukam (System-Rule-Law-Order of Nature) is countered by the negative impact of Haumai (i.e. false ego-sense).
+However, the divine Hukam and Bibek is countered by the negative impact of Haumai (i.e. false ego-sense).
 Consequently we see some as ‘good’ or ‘bad’; ‘enemy’ or ‘friend’; ‘superior’ or ‘lowly’ etc. Consequently, instead of being God-Realized, we remain in non-realized state within.

-• ਹੁਕਮੈ ਅੰਦਰਿ ਸਭੁ ਕੋ ਬਾਹਰਿ ਹੁਕਮ ਨ ਕੋਇ ॥ ਨਾਨਕ ਹੁਕਮੈ ਜੇ ਬੁਝੈ ਤ ਹਉਮੈ ਕਹੈ ਨ ਕੋਇ ॥੨॥ : Everyone is subject to the Creator’s Hukam (System-Rule-Law-Order of Nature), none is outside of His Hukam.
-Nanak, If one Realizes His Hukam Within, then one does not behave egotistically — upon Realizing the Hukam within, false perception that I exist outside of His Hukam ceases to be. ॥2॥ (sggs 1).
+• ਹੁਕਮੈ ਅੰਦਰਿ ਸਭੁ ਕੋ ਬਾਹਰਿ ਹੁਕਮ ਨ ਕੋਇ ॥ ਨਾਨਕ ਹੁਕਮੈ ਜੇ ਬੁਝੈ ਤ ਹਉਮੈ ਕਹੈ ਨ ਕੋਇ ॥੨॥ : Everything is within Hukam, none is exempt from Hukam.
+Nanak, if one Realizes he/she is to obey Hukam, then one does not talk in ego — one does not boast of being outside/beyond/exempt of Hukam, or does not talk arrogantly and do things in own will or Manmukhta…). ॥2॥ (sggs 1).

 Hence, according to the Gurbani, it’s because of the negative impact of false ego-sense we think ourselves to be good, better, flawless, superior etc. (ਚੰਗੇ) than others!

-In other words, if we see negativity, violence, wars, oppressions etc. in the world, it’s because of our Haumai (false ego-sense), NOT because because of our Original Nature (i.e. Jot Saroop)!
+In other words, if there is negativity, violence, wars, oppressions etc. in the world, it’s because of our Haumai (false ego-sense), NOT because of our Original Nature (i.e. Jot Saroop)!

 In short if we think something will benefit us then we think of it as ‘good’, and so on.
 Also, we always have good feelings towards people we love and like.